AashishSinghRao/FlightTrackingAutomation/README.md

 2. **Processing**: Perplexity expands it with a detailed breakdown.
 3. **Output**: Jira ticket is created automatically.
 4. **Saved Data**: Expansion is saved locally for reference or debugging.

 ---

+## 🔮 Future Scope

+This is part of automating the Software Development Life Cycle (SDLC).
+Particularly, ideation, requirement gathering and ticket creation is implemented here.
+Futher steps of SDLC can also be automated in future.

+---